Carbon Fiber vs Aluminium Tripod - which one is better for you?

 As you saw there are quite a lot of differences between carbon fiber and aluminium tripods.
 If I was you I would prefer the following one based on your situation:

-• Carbon Fiber: If you are travelling a lot and especially if you are hiking or if you are photographing cities, which means that you will have to walk quite some time, the weight of your tripod is just too crucial.
-In this case I would definitely go with this material.
-You can still save some money by getting a tripod like the Rollei C-5i Carbon, which is a very keen price for this material and a ballhead is already included.
+• Carbon Fiber: If you are traveling a lot especially if you are hiking or if you are photographing cities, which means that you will have to walk for quite some time, the weight of your tripod is just too crucial.
+In this case, I would definitely go with this material.
+You can still save some money by getting a tripod like the Rollei C-5i Carbon, which is a very keen price for this material, and a ballhead is already included.

 Additional tips